 Singapore’s status as a global metropolis means that visitors get to enjoy a thrilling annual line-up of art festivals, music extravaganzas and sporting events.
 No matter the time of the year you’re visiting, you’re bound to find a festivity to fuel your passion.

 Sports fans hoping to experience adrenaline rushes on the pitch, field and the racetrack can look forward to the HSBC Singapore Rugby Sevens, the International Champions Cup Singapore and the legendary Grand Prix Season Singapore respectively.
-If you’re in the mood to dance, be sure to time your trip to coincide with much-beloved dance parties like ULTRA Singapore and ZoukOut.
+If you’re in the mood to dance, be sure to time your trip to coincide with much-beloved dance parties like ULTRA Singapore.